 - Sliding Scale of Comedy and Horror: The first film is dark and gritty.
-The sequels are sillier and introduce some humor (although dark.)
+This and and the next sequel is sillier and introduce some humor (although dark.)

-- Spotlight-Stealing Squad: Granny and the other freaks in the sequels.
+- Spotlight-Stealing Squad: Granny and the other freaks.

-- Two-Part Trilogy: The second two films are more similar in tone and share more cast with each other than they do with the first film.
+- Two-Part Trilogy: This and the next films are more similar in tone and share more cast with each other than they do with the first film.

-- Villain Protagonist: Duane and Belial become this by the sequels.
+- Villain Protagonist: Duane and Belial become this by this film.